nwchemgit/nwchem-wiki/Compiling-NWChem.md

 Please see [Choosing the ARMCI Library](ARMCI) for additional information on choosing the right network options.
-Using MPI-PR is strongly preferred.
+Using MPI-PR is strongly suggested.

 ### MPI variables